eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/30_deploy-local-nodes.md

 Setup the Flask proxy to convert the bulk requests into single requests.

-Since TrustEVM-RPC does not support bulk requests, we need a simple proxy script to convert those requests into multiple single requests:
+Since EOS EVM RPC does not support bulk requests, we need a simple proxy script to convert those requests into multiple single requests:

-This is an example proxy script "flask_proxy.py" that convert requests and forward them to the TrustEVM-RPC endpoint (for example http://127.0.0.1:8881):
+This is an example proxy script "flask_proxy.py" that convert requests and forward them to the EOS EVM RPC endpoint (for example http://127.0.0.1:8881):

 ```python
 #!/usr/bin/env python3